skip-pay/php-client/readme.md

 --------
 Included demo illustrates use of MallPayLib\MallPayClient class with sample data.

-* The particular MALLPay API calls are demonstrated in respective php files.
+* The particular Skip Pay API calls are demonstrated in respective php files.
-* The responses from MALLPay gateway are handled by files reply.php and notify.php.
+* The responses from Skip Pay gateway are handled by files reply.php and notify.php.
 * All communication is logged in a log file.<p/>

 Getting started